ybur-yug/git_kv_store_tutorial/README.md

 represents a given state of some blob of our data.'

 ## Part 2: Building an Application With Git as a Database

+# Note: Do not ever do this for real software

 Since the `cat-file` and `hash_object` pattern functions simply as a key:value store for git, we can utilize this to our advantage.
 Normal storing large strings in-memory in Ruby can get quite taxing, but if we simply store the string of the SHA-1 hash to a given key, we can greatly reduce